pylipp/financeager/README.md

 If not specified, the start date defaults to the current date and the end date to the last day of the database's year.

-Did you make a mistake when adding a new entry? *Update* one or more fields by calling the 'update' command with the entry's ID and the respective corrected fields:
+Did you make a mistake when adding a new entry? *Update* one or more fields by calling the `update` command with the entry's ID and the respective corrected fields:

     > financeager update 1 --name "McKing Burgers" --value -18.59

-*Remove* an entry by specifying its ID (visible in the output of the `print` command).
+*Remove* an entry by specifying its ID (visible in the output of the `list` command).
 This removes the `burgers` entry:

     > financeager rm 1